wedding day timeline sparkler exit

 When should hair and makeup start?

-Hair and makeup usually start three to four hours before the ceremony, depending on the size of the bridal party and how many stylists are available.
+Hair and makeup usually start four to five hours before the ceremony, with the bride going last, depending on the size of the bridal party and how many stylists are available.

 The timeline of the wedding day greatly affects the guests’ wedding experience.
 For the full guide to improving your wedding guest experience, go to my wedding guest experience page.